gamemanual0/gm0/source/docs/software/adv-control-system/sdk-sensors.rst

 .. tip:: Devices generally have their i2c addresses hardcoded, meaning they cannot be changed.
 Check the devices data sheet to make sure addresses will not conflict if connecting multiple i2c devices together.

-.. note:: I2C is often called slower then other forms of sensors.
-It is not inherently slower, but due to the way I2C communication works in the SDK it takes multiple commands to read one I2C sensor, which means one I2C read can take 2-3x longer then one digital or analog read.
+.. note:: I2C is often called slower than other forms of sensors.
+It is not inherently slower, but due to the way I2C communication works in the SDK it takes multiple commands to read one I2C sensor, which means one I2C read can take 2-3x longer than one digital or analog read.

 Analog Input
 ^^^^^^^^^^^^